mattclemons/pdf2ppt/README.md

-PDF to PowerPoint (pdf2ppt) Converter pdf2ppt is a Python tool that converts each page of a PDF file into a separate slide in a PowerPoint presentation.
+#pdf2ppt is a Python tool that converts each page of a PDF file into a separate slide in a PowerPoint presentation.
 This can be useful for presentations where you want to convert document pages into slides for easy viewing and editing.

 Features
 Convert PDF files into PowerPoint (.pptx) presentations.